kgisl/pythonFDP/notes/InsertSortTDD.md

 ## 6 Place your code inside a function  `insertsort`and write test cases to test the functionality

-## 7 Replace the list method calls and instead use slicing to achieve the same sorting operation
+## 7 Replace the list method calls and instead use `slicing` to achieve the same sorting operation

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQyNjM4MzQyMywxNTA1NDI5NzAsMjU1MT
+eyJoaXN0b3J5IjpbLTE1MDMyMTc0NjksMTUwNTQyOTcwLDI1NT
-AxNzE4LDEzNDk1NDk3MiwtODA0OTYyODUyLDE4OTU0MDYwMjZd
+EwMTcxOCwxMzQ5NTQ5NzIsLTgwNDk2Mjg1MiwxODk1NDA2MDI2
-fQ==
+XX0=
 -->